pdinklag/MinecraftStats/README.md

 #### Options

-The `update.py` script accepts the following command-line options (and some more unimportant ones, try passing `--help`):
+The `update.py` script accepts the following command-line options (and some less important ones, check `--help`):

 * `-s <server>` - the path to your Minecraft server.
 This is the only __required__ option.
 * `-w <world>` - if your server's main world (the one that contains the `stats` directory) is not named "world", pass its alternate name here.